Breast Care During Breastfeeding Period

 Mastitis is breast inflammation (usually due to infection) and is common during the first 6 months of breastfeeding.
 Failing to empty the breast milk or going for long periods between feeds causes the breast to be engorged with milk.

 Infection happens when bacteria enter the breast through the nipple and is more common when the mother has a cracked or sore nipple.
 The symptoms are redness, tenderness or pain which may be accompanied by fever.
 Seek treatment immediately to prevent abscess formation.
-Mastitis is treated with antibiotics which will not harm the baby and acetaminophen (Tylenol) for the pain and fever.
+Mastitis is treated with antibiotics which will not harm the baby and painkillers for the pain.
+In the meantime, you can do the following ;

-Foods which encourage milk production are called lactogenic foods.
-Some of the examples of lactogenic foods are oatmeal, barley, green leafy vegetables, garlic, almonds and etc.
+- Foods which encourage milk production are called lactogenic foods.
+Some of the examples of lactogenic foods are oatmeal, barley, green leafy vegetables, garlic and almonds

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.